GSGBen/unsafehttp/README.md

 In the interest of keeping this a fun and short side project, I've implemented the very bare minimum for browsers to be able to send a simple HTTP GET request to the server, and receive a response that lets them render a webpage.
-Again in the interest of keeping this short, I'm not following the RFC exactly.
+Again in the interest of keeping this short, I'm not even following the RFC exactly.
 Readers MUST NOT hold this against the project, and SHOULD use this as motivation to keep some of their own side projects fun and short.

 ## Building

 Prereqs: standard gcc/buildtools things.

+Builds output to `build/`.

 ### Dev / testing